New Zealand opposition selects first Maori leader

-Wellington, Feb 27, 2018 (AFP) - - New Zealand's opposition National Party installed its first Maori leader Tuesday, selecting 41-year-old former lawyer Simon Bridges for the top job as it looks to reinvigorate its image after losing last year's "Jacinda-mania" election.
+Wellington (AFP) - New Zealand's opposition National Party installed its first Maori leader Tuesday, selecting 41-year-old former lawyer Simon Bridges for the top job as it looks to reinvigorate its image after losing last year's "Jacinda-mania" election.

 Bridges campaigned on a platform of generational change after former prime minister Bill English, 56, announced earlier this month that he was leaving the conservative party.